-There, Christian you are free.
-You have your faults; with your flesh, in many respects, you serve the law of sin; but here, in this spiritual sense, you look forth as the morning fair, fair as the moon, clear as the sun, and terrible as an army with banners.
-"The remnant of Israel shall no do iniquity", no enmity, that is the idea; "nor speak lies; neither shall a deceitful tongue be found in their mouth; for they shall feed" upon the truth, "and lie down," under the care of the covenant-keeping God, "and none shall make them afraid."
-There you stand clear.
+There, Christian, thou art free.
+Thou hast thy faults; with thy flesh, in many respects, thou servest the law of sin; but here, in this spiritual sense, thou lookest forth as the morning, fair as the moon, clear as the sun, and terrible as an army with banners.
+"The remnant of Israel shall not do iniquity"-no enmity, that is the idea; "nor speak lies; nor speak lies; neither shall a deceitful tongue be found in their mouth; for they shall feed" upon the truth, "and lie down," under the care of the covenant-keeping God, "and none shall make them afraid."
+There thou standest clear.
 "And whoremongers."
 See how clear the Christian stands here spiritually.
-We all know what we think of that man to whom all women are alike, literally so; and we all know what we think, what I think, at least, of those ministers and professors to whom all churches are alike.
-They are spiritual whoremongers they are spiritual fornicators, sir; they can receive any church, or any minister makes no difference to them, whether it is free-will, or duty-faith, or anything else.
+We all know what we think of that man to whom all women are alike, literally so; and we all know what we think-what I think, at least-of those ministers and professors to whom all churches are alike.
+They are spiritual whoremongers, they are spiritual fornicators, sir; they can receive any church, or any minister makes no difference to them, whether it is free-will, or duty-faith, or anything else.